seiferla/FiBo/docs/RUP_Architecture.md

 1. User Interface Process: This is the process that handles the Android app's user interface.
 It receives user input and sends it to other processes to handle the appropriate action.
 The mode of communication between this process and other processes is through message passing through Inter-Process Communication (IPC) and managed by the Android operating system.

 2. Cashflow Management Process: This process manages the cashflows made by the user.
 It receives input from the user interface process and saves the cashflow data to the Django backend through an HTTP request.
-It also retrieves transaction data from the backend and sends it to the user interface process for display.
+It also retrieves cashflow data from the backend and sends it to the user interface process for display.
 The mode of communication between this process and other processes is through message passing.

-3. Data Storage Process: This process is responsible for storing transaction data in the Django backend.
+3. Data Storage Process: This process is responsible for storing cashflow data in the Django backend.
 It receives input from the web worker process and stores the data in the database.
 The mode of communication between this process and other processes is through message passing (SQL-based queries and replies).

 4. Authentication and Authorization Process: This process is responsible for authenticating users and authorizing their access to the app's functionality.
 It receives input from the user interface process and checks the user's credentials against the Django backend's authentication system.
 If the user is authorized, this process sends a message back to the user interface process allowing them access to the app's functionality by issuing a JWT.
 The mode of communication between this process and other processes is through message passing (IPC as well as HTTP).

 5. Backend Integration Process: This process is responsible for integrating the Android app with the Django backend.
 It is capable of managing several lightweight processes (worker threads) that send the requests asynchronously.
 It receives input from the user interface, and sends it to the appropriate backend API endpoint for processing.
 Once response data is received, it sends it to the appropriate process for display or further processing.
 The mode of communication between this process and other processes is through message passing using IPC as well as HTTP for the external API calls.

 In summary, the main mode of communication between processes in this system is message passing.
-The user interface process, transaction management process, data storage process, authentication and authorization process, and backend integration process all communicate with each other through message passing (whether it is HTTP, IPC or SQL-based).
+The user interface process, cashflow management process, data storage process, authentication and authorization process, and backend integration process all communicate with each other through message passing (whether it is HTTP, IPC or SQL-based).

 ### Deployment View